agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

    - GitLab CI/CD pipeline triggers.
    - Pipeline runs tests on the code.
    - Upon successful tests, Terraform applies changes to AWS infrastructure.
+   - Docker containerization process wraps the updated code into containers.
-   - Updated code gets deployed to Lambda via GitLab CI/CD.
+   - Deploy the containerized code to Lambda via GitLab CI/CD, incorporating Docker into the deployment process for Lambda.

 ### Textual Representation: